Make this decadent 4 Inch Mini Chocolate Guinness Cake For Two with Irish Cream Ganache Frosting to celebrate St. Patrick’s Day.

 Then you start losing sight of why you’re really blogging in the first place.

-In honor of that quote, I am putting my blinders on and sharing my first attempt at frosting this 4 Inch Mini Chocolate Guinness Cake For Two with Irish Cream Ganache Frosting because if I start comparing my, uh, impeccable decorating skills, then I’d never frost a cake again.
+In honor of that quote, I am putting my blinders on and sharing my first attempt at frosting this Mini Chocolate Guinness Cake with Bailey’s Ganache Frosting because if I start comparing my, uh, impeccable decorating skills, then I’d never frost a cake again.

 (Update: This cake was published in 2013.
 I have frosted plenty of cakes since then, but the verdict is still out on whether I got better LOL).

-It’s the ideal dessert for two to make for St. Patrick’s Day because Guinness and Bailey’s are reminiscent of Ireland.
+It’s the ideal dessert for two to make for St. Patrick’s Day after you eat your shepherd’s pie for two because Guinness and Bailey’s are reminiscent of Ireland.

-On the inside is a 3 layer mini chocolate cake with Guinness stout beer in the batter.
+On the inside is a 3 layer 4 inch mini chocolate cake with Guinness in the batter.

-On the outside is a Bailey’s Irish cream frosting made in a chocolate ganache style.
-That’s fancy talk for a silky smooth decadent chocolate frosting.
+On the outside is a Bailey’s ganache frosting.
+That’s fancy talk for a silky smooth decadent chocolate frosting with Irish cream.
 Better than any buttercream frosting out there.

-My mini Guinness chocolate cake is inspired by Nigella Lawson’s Guinness cake because I loved every bite of it.
+My mini Guinness chocolate cake for two is inspired by Nigella Lawson’s Guinness cake because I loved every bite of it.

 I scaled it down into a 4 inch cake to make as a dessert for two.
 Except I had envisioned two layers and not three.
 Oops.

-I’ve also made it as a One Layer Chocolate Stout Cake if you’re looking for a slightly bigger cake.
+I’ve also made it as an 8 Inch Chocolate Stout Cake if you’re looking for a bigger cake.

 Want to know how easy it is to bake the cake layers?
 I made it twice in one night.